discord-tickets/docs/docs/configuration/panels.md

 The bot will create a new channel with the correct permissions and send the panel message in it.

+!!! warning
+	The category ID must be and ID that the bot gives when you [download the settings](../guild-settings#downloading-current-settings).
+[Create a category](../categories) through the bot, **it will not work if you give the ID of a category which the bot did not make**.

 ## Single-category reaction

 The most basic panel type - a single reaction per panel which opens a ticket in a specific category.